imujawar/MEDAB_imran/Virtual Collab tools.md

-### :Robot: Have you used this Virtual Collaboration Platform?
+### :robot: Do you prefer this Virtual Collaboration Platform?
 Please respond to all Questions

 <pre>1.
 Skype </pre>